grzesiek-galezowski/tdd-ebook/manuscript/130_Boundaries.md

 # Specifying Functional Boundaries and Conditions

-There is one outstanding TODO for this chapter

 I> ### A Disclaimer
 I>
 I> Before I begin, I have to disclaim that this chapter draws from a series of posts by Scott Bain and Amir Kolsky from the blog Sustainable Test-Driven Development and their upcoming book by the same title.
 I like how they adapt the idea of [boundary testing](https://en.wikipedia.org/wiki/Boundary_testing) so much that I learned to follow their guidelines.
 This chapter is going to be a rephrase of these guidelines.
 I encourage you to read the original blog posts on this subject on http://www.sustainabletdd.com/ (and buy the upcoming book by Scott, Amir and Max Guernsey).